EngKarimSalah/BranchingTrainingRepo/README.md

-# School system platform

-used for managing schools

-monitoring students activities
+# Train the internship students on branching and conflict management